tylermercer/personal-website/src/en/colophon.md

   (via
   [this excellent 11ty plugin](https://www.npmjs.com/package/eleventy-plugin-og-image))

-I deploy the site via a GitHub Actions workflow that builds the site and deploys to Netlify.
+I deploy the site via a GitHub Actions workflow that builds the site daily and deploys it to Netlify.

 _Last deployed on {{ metadata.builtAt }}._